-Spicy, scrumptious, and a great coming together of most of the common Indian spices, Kaleji Masala is a common semi-dry preparation that is made with ingredients such as whole spices, onion, garlic, green chillies, curd, spice powders, tomatoes, and fresh coriander.
+Spicy, scrumptious, and a great coming together of most of the common Indian spices, Kaleji Masala is a common semi-dry preparation that is made with ingredients such as whole spices, onion, garlic, green chilies, curd, spice powders, tomatoes, and fresh coriander.

-The mutton liver is considered to be very healthy meat and is often eaten for nutrition, to recover from sickness and in places where the temperature is very low, for maintenance of body heat.
+The mutton liver is considered to be very healthy meat and is often eaten for nutrition, to recover from sickness, and in places where the temperature is very low, for maintenance of body heat.

 Although many may not be used to the taste of kaleji, the authentic masalas used in the preparation will ensure it is something that will be prepared for a get together of the family.

-Another common preparation that uses Mutton Liver is Keema Kaleji which is a spicy curry made using minced lamb mutton and Mutton Liver.
+Another common preparation that uses Mutton Liver is Mutton Keema Kaleji which is a spicy curry made using minced lamb mutton and Mutton Liver.